-The Cross-National Studies: Interdisciplinary Research and Training Program– CONSIRT expresses the long and productive collaboration of faculty and graduate students at The Ohio State University (OSU) and at the Polish Academy of Sciences (PAN) dating back to the early 1990s and the Across Nations Project.
-In 2008, as CONSIRT widened the scope of our activities to engage more disciplines and include undergraduate students in research and training, and to strengthen our international network of scholars, OSU President E. Gordon Gee and PAN President Michał Kleiber formalized the OSU-PAN cooperation.
-The Departments of Sociology and of Political Science at OSU, and the Institute of Philosophy and Sociology and the Graduate School for Social Research at PAN, established CONSIRT within the framework of this Agreement.
+CONSIRT has a long history of international and interdisciplinary collaboration.
+It began with the Across Nations Project of the early 1990s.
+In 2008, we engaged more disciplines, included undergraduate students in research and training, and strengthened our international network of scholars.
+Former presidents of OSU (E. Gordon Gee) and PAN (Michał Kleiber) saw CONSIRT’s value and formalized the OSU-PAN cooperation.
+The Departments of Sociology and Political Science at OSU, and the Institute of Philosophy and Sociology and the Graduate School for Social Research at PAN, established CONSIRT within the framework of this Agreement.

 CONSIRT serves scholars at all steps of the research process, from research design to data collection, through data analysis, to the dissemination of results.